toroidal-code/run/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Attribution
+The original idea came from @nicolasmccurdy, however we couldn't agree on the implementation language, so my version is hosted here.
+If you're interested in Go, I encourage you to look at [his version](https://github.com/nicolasmccurdy/run).